 Wood Pellet Hopper

-The Mini hopper can hold up to 3.6kg of wood pellets, enough for 10+ hours of low temperature cooking or 4 to 5 high temp cooks.
+The Mini hopper can hold up to 3.6kg of wood pellets, enough for 10+ hours of low temperature cooking or 4 to 5 high temperature cooks.

-It is not advisable to fill the hopper right up each cook, instead just add enough for each cook.
+It is not advisable to fill the hopper right up, instead just add enough for each cook.

 How fast are pellets used?